HSLdevcom/digitransit-site/pages/en/index.md

     id: developers
     background: "#ff8a3c"
   - title: For municipalities
     body: Be on the map and make your home municipality easier to move around.
 Join us in developing the next generation journey planner and get national visibility for your home municipality.
-Digitransit is an easy-to-access service platform provided by HSL and the Finnish Transport Agency.
+Digitransit is an easy-to-access service platform provided by HSL,  the Finnish Transport Agency and TVV LMJ Oy.
 Thanks to open-source, all interested parties can participate in the development of the service.
 This is likely to decrease error rate, improve security and provide data that is always up-to-date.
 Make sure that the route and timetable information for your municipality are available for the service platform.
     links: []
       # - title: Digitransit palvelukuvaus
       # - title: Liity palveluun